 During the week when I was thinking of writing this article, I managed to send my login password onto an IRC chat room and type it into Bing web-search from the Windows Start menu.
 I also triggered a system update of my Mac that took 20 minutes to complete when I just wanted to check something quickly.
 These incidents happened even while I was hyper-aware of and actively thinking about these issues.
 I don’t trust my computer to wake up from hibernation the first time I press Enter, so I press the key two or three times out of habit to be sure.

 Randomly accepting dialogs probably doesn’t seem like a big deal to many.
-However, it can be very inconvenient when the consequence is a 10–40-minute session of reboots and system updates; or when you accept installing some unwanted bundled software/crapware you never asked for.
-I’ve actually ran into this situation once where I had to reschedule a presentation because I thought I unlocked a MacBook but actually started a firmware update instead.
-Situations like this really doesn’t come off as very professional.
+However, it can be very inconvenient when the consequence is a 10–40-minute session of reboots and system updates, or when you accept installing some unwanted bundled software/crapware you never asked for.
+I’ve run into this situation once where I’d to reschedule a presentation because I thought I unlocked a MacBook but started a firmware update instead.
+Situations like this don’t come off as very professional.

-The crux of the issue here is that a powered-off screen could mean the computer is in one of many states.
-The screen or computer could be powered off or in another power-saving mode, the screen could be locked; unlocked; or in a grace period in between the two, or it could of course be set to the wrong input source if it’s an external monitor.
+The crux of the issue here’s that a powered-off screen could mean the computer is in one of many states.
+The screen or computer could be powered off or in another power-saving mode, the screen could be locked; unlocked, or in a grace period in between the two, or it could, of course, be set to the wrong input source if it’s an external monitor.
 Users have no indicator of what state the screen is in and no idea whether it will be locked or not.
 There are a few safe keys you can press to wake up a system, but the Caps Lock and Control keys are usually much smaller than Enter and Space.
-It can take one–four seconds to power on a screen out of power-saving mode, yet the operating systems usually accepts user input right away.
-Unless the computer was sleeping or powered off too, then it can take a little longer to for the computer to accept any more input than the wake up signal.
+It can take one–four seconds to power on a screen out of power-saving mode, yet the operating systems usually accept user input right away.
+Unless the computer was sleeping or powered off too, then it can take a little longer for the computer to accept any more input than the wake-up signal.